Table of Contents

 eCCr in females – subject’s weight in kg x 0.84 / serum creatinine

 Creatinine is a breakdown product of creatine phosphate in muscle.
-Creatinine is produced at a constant rate in the body, and is excreted unchanged by the kidneys.
-Therefore, measuring creatinine in the serum has been long considered to be an easy way to assess kidney’s function.
+Creatinine is produced at a constant rate in the body and is excreted unchanged by the kidneys.
+Therefore, measuring creatinine in the serum has been long considered to be an easy way to assess the kidney’s function.
 Creatinine clearance, which is easier to measure than GFR, can be utilized to estimate GFR.

 Inulin clearance was used in the past to estimate GFR in patients suspected to have kidney impairment.
 Nowadays, creatinine clearance has been widely accepted as a reasonably accurate measure of kidney function and the assessment of inulin clearance is no longer recommended in patients with kidney dysfunction.

 Filtration across the glomerular capillaries is controlled by forces of the sterling equilibrium as follows:

 - Hydrostatic arteriole pressure which is approximately +60 mmHg

 - Plasma colloid osmotic pressure estimated at -32 mmHg

 - Capsular hydrostatic pressure which is -18 mmHg

 GFR = Kf = ((Hg-Ht)-(Og-Ot))